berniejenny/MapAnalyst/ReadMe.txt

 Feel free to improve or extend MapAnalyst.
 Please let us know when you've made any changes, and e-mail us the improved source code or push your changes to GitHub.

-MapAnalyst is free software; you can distribute it and / or modify it under the terms of the GNU General Public License version 2 as published by the Free Software Foundation.
-MapAnalyst is Copyright 2005-2017 by Bernhard Jenny with contributions by Adrian Weber.
+MapAnalyst is free software; you can distribute it and/or modify it under the terms of the GNU General Public License version 2 as published by the Free Software Foundation.
+MapAnalyst is Copyright 2005-2018 by Bernhard Jenny with contributions by Adrian Weber.

 Contact:
 Bernie Jenny
-Monash University, Clayton, Australia bernie.jenny@monash.edu
+Monash University, Melbourne, Australia bernie.jenny@monash.edu